 5. Learn Some Sign Language

-Not all deaf people will use Sign Language but it is vital you educate your students & staff on the language for those who do.
+Not all deaf people will use Sign Language, but you must educate your students & staff on the language for those who do.
 Children are naturally more inquisitive and willing to give things a go than us adults.
-So use this to your advantage and teach the children these skills in a fun and engaging way, through topics and songs.
+So use this to your advantage and teach the children these skills fun and engagingly through topics and songs.

 As mentioned earlier, maybe take the time regularly throughout the week to learn a bit of Sign Language.
-There are plenty of resources that can make it fun and aimed at primary school level.
-Just learning a few simple Signs such as hello, goodbye and how are you, can make a deaf person feel far happier and included whilst in the school environment.
+There are plenty of resources that can make it fun and aim at primary school level.
+Just learning a few simple Signs, such as hello, goodbye, and how are you, can make a deaf person feel far happier and included in school.

-Also it’s vital you provide the support that a deaf person, or anyone else for that matter, may need.
-So if a deaf family wish to have a school visit and they require a Sign Language Interpreter, ensure the process is as smooth as possible to make them feel they are getting a great service.
-Not all deaf people require a Sign Language Interpreter but they may need a notetaker, lipspeaker etc. Make sure you provide the Sign Language Interpreting Agency (like terptree with as much information as possible to ensure the right support is provided.
+Also, it’s vital you provide the support that a deaf person, or anyone else for that matter, may need.
+So if a deaf family wishes to have a school visit and requires a Sign Language Interpreter, ensure the process is as smooth as possible to make them feel they are getting a great service.
+Not all deaf people require a Sign Language Interpreter, but they may need a notetaker, lipspeaker etc. Make sure you provide the Sign Language Interpreting Agency (like terptree with as much information as possible to provide the right support.

-Pagers should also be considered when the deaf child is older and is more independent so if they’re alone, going to a classroom, in the toilets, they can also be alerted.
+Pagers should also be considered when the deaf child is older and more independent, so if they’re alone, going to a classroom or in the toilets, they can also be alerted.

 Asking the deaf person what language they’d like to communicate in and allowing them full usage of said form of communication.
-If you’re in a primary school environment, having a Sign Language version to accommodate the English alphabet and words that are likely scattered over the walls etc is a great gesture to give greater inclusion to deaf people.
+Suppose you’re in a primary school environment, having a Sign Language version to accommodate the English alphabet and words that are likely scattered over the walls etc..
+Is a great gesture to give greater inclusion to deaf people.